Luchixiang/PCRL/README.md

 ## Citation
 TODO
 ## Installation
-We will demonstrate how to use PCLR to pretrain on chest14(for 2D) and LUNA(for 3D) to pretrain the res18 and 3D unet.
+We will demonstrate how to use PCRL to pretrain on chest14(for 2D) and LUNA(for 3D) to pretrain the res18 and 3D unet.

 ### Dependency
 Please install PyTorch (1.1 or 1.4) before you run the code.
 We strongly recommend you to install Anaconda3 where we use Python 3.6.
 And we use apex for acceleration.